 Patrick H. Hamill.
 Mr. Hamill is Chairman and Chief Executive Officer of Oakwood Homes, LLC, which he founded in 1991 and sold to Berkshire Hathaway in 2017.
-Mr. Hamill's other interests include Bright Door Properties, PHH Equipment Leasing, Green Valley Ranch Golf Club, and GVR Landscape.
+Mr. Hamill's other interests include Bright Door Properties, PHH Equipment Leasing, Green Valley Ranch Golf Club,.
 Mr. Hamill founded the BuildStrong Foundation, which focuses on early childhood education, along with work force development.
-BuildStrong founded the Colorado Homebuilding Academy which trains workers for careers in the housing industry.
+BuildStrong founded the BuildStrong Academy which trains workers for careers in the housing industry.
 Mr. Hamill has served in various civic positions including: Vice-Chair of Metropolitan Football Stadium District, Trustee at the University of Denver, Boys & Girls Club of Metro Denver, and National Trustee of First Tee of America.
-Mr. Hamill has been recognized over the years for various honors and recognitions; Professional Achievement Award through the University of Denver's Founders Day in 1999, Champion for Youth Boys & Girls Club in 2007, Urban Nights Benefits Homeless Youth Award in August 2016, Colorado "I Have a Dream" Foundation Award in September 2017, Bill Daniels Ethical Leader of the Year Award in October 2017, St. Jude Hope Award in May 2018, and the Hearthstone Builder Humanitarian Award in May 2018, to name a few.
-Mr. Hamill received a Bachelor of Science in Business Administration from the University of Denver's School of Real Estate and Construction Management.
+Mr. Hamill has been recognized over the years for various honors and recognitions; Professional Achievement Award through the University of Denver's Founders Day in 1999, Champion for Youth Boys & Girls Club in 2007, Urban Nights Benefits Homeless Youth Award in August 2016, Colorado "I Have a Dream" Foundation Award in September 2017, Bill Daniels Ethical Leader of the Year Award in October 2017, St. Jude Hope Award in May 2018, and the University of Denver's School of Real Estate and Construction Management.
 Mr. Hamill's qualifications for service as a director include his entrepreneurial success in business, community leadership and his expertise in real estate, homebuilding and economic development.
+Recently a laureate to the Colorado Business Hall of Fame.

-Luke A. Latimer.
-Mr. Latimer has served as Chairman, Chief Executive Officer and President of R&L Development, a heavy construction company in New Alexandria, Pennsylvania since 2015.
-He previously served as

-Executive Vice President and Treasurer of R&L Development from 1999 to 2015.
+Luke A. Latimer: Mr. Latimer has served as Chairman, Chief Executive Officer and President of R&L Development, a heavy construction company in New Alexandria, Pennsylvania since 2015.
+He previously served as Executive Vice President and Treasurer of R&L Development from 1999 to 2015.
 Mr. Latimer is a General Partner of SML Limited Partnership, a real estate holding and development partnership in New Alexandria, Pennsylvania.
 Since 2011, he has served as a director of First Commonwealth Financial Corporation, an NYSE-listed financial holding company.
 He is also a director of First Commonwealth Bank.
 Mr. Latimer currently serves on the Governance Committee at First Commonwealth and has formerly served on the Audit and Loan Committees.
 Mr. Latimer previously served as Chairman of First National Bank of Santa Fe and a director of New Mexico Banquest Corporation, a bank and bank holding company in Santa Fe, New Mexico, until May 2013.
 He earned a Bachelor of Science in Business Management from Saint Vincent College.
-Mr. Latimer's qualifications for service as a director include his leadership in his business as well as his experience on multiple bank and bank holding company boards, including a publicly held bank holding company.
+Mr. Latimer's qualifications for service as a director include his leadership in his business as well as his experience on multiple bank and bank holding company.